100 Days of Rotary Stories: District Reflects on a Legacy of Service

 The journey began with excitement.
 Clubs from Kenya, Ethiopia, South Sudan, and Eritrea began submitting stories—testimonies of transformation that left us in awe.
 Some projects were unknown to many, yet their impact was undeniable.
 We kicked off with an initiative from the Rotary Club of Nairobi, the first club to be chartered in our District in 1930.
 Their “Sleeping Children Project,” which began as a modest effort to provide bed kits for children in underserved communities, became a symbol of hope.
 These bed kits didn’t just offer children a place to rest; they provided security, warmth, and a sense of belonging.

-As the campaign progressed, we uncovered stories that surprised us and took unexpected turns.
+As the campaign progressed, we uncovered some stories that surprised us and inspired us as well.
 One that particularly stood out was about the Village Supplier Utility System in Maiwut, South Sudan.
 The Rotary Club of Juba, chartered in 2010, had taken on the formidable task of bringing clean water to a region where none existed.
 What we didn’t anticipate was how the villagers, once struggling with disease from contaminated water, had become stewards of their new water system, ensuring its maintenance for future generations.
-It wasn’t just a project—it was a story of empowerment.
+It wasn’t just a project—it was a spark of empowerment.

 In Ethiopia, the Rotary Club of Addis Ababa, the first club to be chartered in Ethiopia in 1955, launched a school feeding program for children attending classes on empty stomachs.
 This simple act—feeding children—led to improved academic performance, better health, and smiles from children who no longer had to choose between learning and eating.
 It was a story that stirred emotions, not because of its scale, but because of its profound humanity.

-Today as we put out our 144th story on day 100, we realized we had achieved something greater than we set out to do.
+Today as we put out our 144th story on day 100, we realize that we have achieved something greater than we set out to do.
 These weren’t just stories; they were windows into the soul of Rotary.
 They were proof that service, in all its forms, has the power to change the world.

 See Also